ollyhite/worldmap_temp_typescript/README.md

 - git clone with my repo link (can copy Installation section's first line)
 - cd in the `cd worldmap_temp_typescript` file

-- server side
+- install node_modules and run the dev

-1. run `npm i` from root to install dependencies
+1. run `npm run install` from root and client to install dependencies
-2. run `npm run dev` from project to start server

-- client side

-1. copy .env.example to .env
-2. run `npm i` from client root to install dependencies
-3. provide a correct token in .env for map_box_token, consult map box documentation for more information on how to get the token
+2. rename .env.example to .env and add a correct token in .env for REACT_APP_MAP_BOX_TOKEN (consult map box documentation for more information on how to get the token)
-4. run `npm start` from client root
+3. run `npm run start:dev` to run the dev (server and client side)

 - Docker